getsentry/sentry-docs/src/collections/_documentation/workflow/visibility.md

 &nbsp;
 ### Specify with Search
-Slice and dice your Issues and Events views with the updated Search.
+The updated Search helps you get specific with Issues and Events views.
 - Wildcards: use the `*` operator.
 For example, `user.email:*@example.com`
 - Negation: use the `!` operator to exclude terms.
 For example, `!user.email:user@example.com`
 - Advanced properties: search on advanced event properties like `stack` (including `stack.filename`, `stack.module`, etc.), as well as `geo` (including `geo.country_code`, `geo.city`, etc.).